jaredhendrickson13/pfsense-api/docs/BUILDING_CUSTOM_MODEL_CLASSES.md

 Once you have defined your Model class, you can expose it via a REST API endpoint.
 To do this, you must create a new Endpoint class.
 Refer to the [Building Custom Endpoint Classes](BUILDING_CUSTOM_ENDPOINT_CLASSES.md) documentation for more information.

+## Examples

+You can find examples of fully implemented Model classes in the [PHP reference](https://pfrest.org/php-docs/namespaces/restapi-models.html).
+Select the Model class you are interested in to view the class's PHPDoc documentation, and then click on the `<>` symbol next to the class name to view the class's source code.